UNIVERSITY OF KENTUCKY COLLEGE OF LAW

 Article II ‑ Violations

 (B) Cheating.
 Cheating is giving or receiving unpermitted aid in any course or assignment.
 Law students should assume that no aid is permitted, from other persons or materials of any kind, unless specifically authorized by the professor.
-Cheating specifically includes plagiarism as defined in the University Senate Rules.
+While completing an assignment or exam, law students shall not use materials in any manner not specifically authorized by the professor.
+Cheating specifically includes plagiarism as defined in the University Administrative Regulations.

 (D) Interference with academic pursuits.
-Interference with academic pursuits is any conduct which makes it difficult or impossible for other law students to perform academic work.
-It must be done with the intention of hindering other students' academic success.
+Interference with academic pursuits is any conduct which makes it difficult or impossible for another law student to perform academic work with the intention of hindering another student’s academic success.

-(E) Falsification or misuse of academic records.
-An "academic record" is any paper or electronic version, official or unofficial, of the student's academic record, transcripts, application documents, admission credentials, and academic record transaction documents.
-"Falsification or misuse" is unauthorized access, use, disclosure, or alteration.
+(E) Falsification, misrepresentation, or misuse of academic records.
+An "academic record" is any paper or electronic version, official or unofficial, of any student's academic record, transcripts, application documents, admission credentials, or academic record transaction documents.
+"Falsification or misuse" is unauthorized access, use, misrepresentation, disclosure, or alteration.

 (F) Failure to report a breach of the Honor Code.
-Failure to report a breach of the Honor Code is (1) failure to report, pursuant to Article IV(A), actual knowledge that another student has committed a violation of the Honor Code or (2) failure to appear and testify truthfully as a witness in any Informal Hearing conducted under Article IV(C).
+Failure to report a breach of the Honor Code is (1) failure to report, pursuant to Article IV(A), actual knowledge that another student has committed a violation of the Honor Code or (2) failure to appear and testify truthfully as a witness in any Informal Hearing conducted under Article IV(C) except when doing so pertains to a criminal act and would constitute self-incrimination pursuant to the Fifth Amendment to the United States Constitution or the Eleventh Section of the Kentucky Constitution.

 (G) Exception for good faith reporting of alleged offenses.
-The good faith reporting of an Honor Code violation, whether or not the alleged violator is later charged or convicted with any offense under the Honor Code, may not itself be punished as a violation of the Honor Code.
+The good faith reporting of an Honor Code violation, regardless of whether the alleged violator is later found responsible for any offense under the Honor Code, may not be punished as a violation of the Honor Code.

 Article III - Administration

 The students and faculty of the College of Law shall be jointly responsible for implementing the Honor Code.
-An Honor Council shall be responsible for administering the Honor Code in accordance with its purpose, scope and procedures.
+An Honor Council, appointed by the Dean, shall be responsible for administering the Honor Code in accordance with its purpose, scope and procedures.

 A. Honor Council Composition

-1. Student Members ‑ The Student Bar Association of the College of Law each year shall invite all interested students to submit their names as candidates for Honor Council positions.
-Each year during the month of March the Dean shall choose from the among these candidates 12 students who shall serve as Honor Council members.
-The Honor Council shall include at least four members of the prospective third‑year class and four members of the prospective second‑year class.
+1. Student Members.
+The Honor Council shall include at least four members of the prospective third year class and four members of the prospective second year class.
+The Student Bar Association of the College of Law each year shall invite all interested students to submit their names as candidates for Honor Council positions.
+The Dean shall then appoint twelve students from the candidate pool to serve as Honor Council members.
 If for any reason there is an insufficient number of candidates, the Dean shall select sufficient members from among those in the student body willing to serve on the Honor Council.
-Student members shall serve one‑year terms from April 1 through March 31, and are eligible for re‑appointment.
-If a student Honor Council member is unable to complete his or her one‑year term, the Dean shall appoint a replacement to serve until the end of the term.
-If for any reason a student Honor Council member is not available for a session, the Honor Council Chair shall select a temporary alternate from the available student body.
+Student members shall serve one-year terms from April 1 through March 31 and are eligible for re-appointment.
+If a student Honor Council member is unable to complete their term, the Dean shall appoint a replacement to serve until the end of the term.
+If a student Honor Council member is not available for a hearing, the Honor Council Chair shall select a temporary alternate from among the other Honor Council members.

-2. Faculty Members ‑ The Dean shall appoint four faculty members to the Honor Council.
-Faculty members shall serve a two‑year term on the Honor Council on a staggered basis, and are eligible for re‑appointment.
-If a faculty Honor Council member is unable to complete his or her two‑year term, the Dean shall appoint a replacement to serve until the end of the term.
-If for any reason a faculty Honor Council member is not available for a session, the Dean shall select a temporary alternate from the faculty.
+2. Faculty Members.
+The Dean shall appoint four faculty members to the Honor Council.
+Faculty members shall serve a two-year term on the Honor Council on a staggered basis and are eligible for re appointment.
+If a faculty Honor Council member is unable to complete their term, the Dean shall appoint a replacement to serve until the end of the term.
+If for any reason a faculty Honor Council member is not available for a hearing, the Dean shall select a temporary alternate from the faculty.

 B. Honor Council Chair

 The Dean shall appoint one of the student members of the Honor Council to serve as Chair.
-It shall be the duty of the Chair to preside at all meetings of the Council, to receive all complaints and allegations of violations of the Honor Code, to address the first‑year class concerning the existence and importance of the Honor Code and its procedures, and to perform all duties required by the office.
+It shall be the duty of the Chair to preside at all meetings of the Council, to receive all complaints and allegations of violations of the Honor Code, to address the first-year class concerning the existence and importance of the Honor Code, and to perform all other duties required by the office.

 C. Student Agreement